NASA-IMPACT/SNWG-Participant-Dashboard/index.md

 layout: page
 toc: true
 ---

-## INTERNAL NOTSE TO BE REMOVED BEFORE FINAL DEPLOYMENT
+## INTERNAL NOTE TO BE REMOVED BEFORE FINAL DEPLOYMENT
+- GOAL
+    - single location to provide relevant, brief information that answers FAQ that new implementation teams have had.
+- Graphics:
-- Graphics should be **simple**, max of 3 colors.
-Easily digestible in a short glance
+    - **simple**, max of 3 colors.
+    - Easily digestible in a short glance.
+    - use only what is needed to provide context or improve site readability.
+- Text:
-- Text: Use H2 for ToC generation on all major parts.
+    - Use H2 for ToC generation on all major parts.
--- Do not attempt to explain any concepts in depth.
-THe goal is to develop a LIGHTWEIGHT website for teams to refer to with the minimum amount of information needed to complete forms/tasks.
+    - Do not attempt to explain any concepts in depth.
+The goal is to develop a LIGHTWEIGHT website for teams to refer to with the minimum amount of information needed to complete forms/tasks.
 If they want to know more, they can reach out to the SNWG MO team for further context/direction.
+    - Footnotes to links to further reading can be created[^footnote] [^fn-nth-2]
+    - do not embed slidedecks.
+Extract relevant information and HIGH POINTS to this site.

 --------------------------------